Scholarly Pursuit And Thesis

 Before choosing a mentor and project, the students will be trained in literature search strategies and critical appraisal of literature.
 They will also have activities to regain their sense of childhood curiosity and become proficient questioners.
 They will have training in human subject’s research and general responsible conduct of research (including ethics, plagiarism, conflict of interest, etc.).

-Contact Mike Bernas m.bernas@tcu.edu or Tristan Tayag t.tayag@tcu.edu for any questions or if you would like us to visit you.
+Contact Mike Bernas m.bernas@tcu.edu or Tristan Tayag t.tayag@tcu.edu for any questions.

 Here are some examples of research projects from the class of 2023: